Last Updated on by

 The good news is that both Ring and Arlo work with IFTTT recipes, allowing you to get the camera you need while also making them work together.

-For instance, there is an IFTTT recipe that would tell your Arlo security camera to start recording if Ring Video Doorbell detects movement.
-In addition, there is another recipe that tells Arlo to start recording once the doorbell has been pressed.
+For instance, there is an IFTTT recipe that would tell your Arlo security camera to start video recording if Ring Video Doorbell detects movement.
+In addition, there is another recipe that tells Arlo to start recording once the smart doorbell has been pressed.
 Aside from IFTTT, you can also use SmartThings app and other smart home platforms to bridge the two.

 - Best Smart Home Security Cameras

 - Blink XT vs Arlo Pro – Which is the Best Smart Security Camera?